JustFlyIt/EffectiveCPPExamples/Item6/README.md

-# Item6:  Explicity disallow the use of compiler-generated functions you do not want.
+# Item 6:  Declare destructors virtual in polymorphic base classes.

-Example is from pages 37-40 of Scott Meyers book, "Effective C++, Third Edition".
+Example is from pages 40-44 of Scott Meyers book, "Effective C++, Third Edition".

 Compile example with: